tismatis/libpsvr/README.md

 To compile, use the solution in the LibPSVR folder.
 Solution file is for Visual Studio 2017.

-To use PSVR with this, you must install WinUSB driver for the PS VR Sensors and PS VR Control, Interfaces 4 and 5 respectively.
+To use PSVR with this, you must install WinUSB or libusb drivers for the PS VR Sensors and PS VR Control, Interfaces 4 and 5 respectively.
 You can use zadiag, which is referenced with libusb, to install the drivers.